Home Resources 14 Books about Racism for Kids

 Written by Sanya Whittaker Gragg and illustrated by Kim Holt, CreateSpace Independent Publishing Platform

 Little Avery becomes concerned after seeing another police shooting of an unarmed man.
 His parents decide it is time to have “The Talk.”
-They teach him and his brother a catchy chant to help remember what to do if approached by an officer, while also emphasizing that all policemen are not bad.
+They teach him and his brother a catchy chant to help them remember what to do if approached by an officer while also emphasizing that all policemen are not bad.

 Available HERE